 There is no such thing as an unlimited calling plan.
 They all have a 'fair use clause' in their T&Cs so that if you regularly exceed a given number of call minutes which makes you uneconomic as a customer - a number they may not even define - you will be warned, bumped up to a 'business use' package or chucked off the service.

-They will may also exclude calls to mobiles and expensive destinations so they are in no way 'unlimited.'
+They may also exclude calls to mobiles and expensive destinations so they are in no way 'unlimited'.

 Some companies protect themselves by selling packages of say 500, 1000 call minutes (this includes Voipfone).
 These can be good deals if you are a heavy user as they normally offer a decent discount over non-package prices.
 But to get the benefit you have to use them all up in the month - they do not roll-over.
 If you regularly underuse these packages it is usually better to use normal pay as you go calling credit.